 Finding the right chemistry with a tailor isn’t as important as making sure you identify the style of suit that the tailor produces.
 American, Italian and British are three styles of suit that you should be aware of to make sure that your suit is designed the way that you are most comfortable wearing.

 The American style of suit is a looser fitting ensemble that a heavier set man would benefit from due to the way the suit drapes to flatter the body.
-Italian cut is the closest form fitting of all three and is ideal for a thinner, shorter body type.
+Italian cut is the closest form-fitting of all three and is ideal for a thinner, shorter body type.
 The British cut lies somewhere in between the two with a tapered waist and the shoulders built which indicates military influence.

 Whichever style you select, keep in mind that a bespoke suit offers as many different options as the human mind can come up with.
 There is no limit to how much you customize your design.
 No matter how eccentric or how conservative you envision your suit-every detail is possible.

-When designing your first bespoke suit, it is recommended to choose neutral colors and tones for more flexibility in where you can wear your suit.
+When designing your first bespoke suit, it is recommended to choose neutral colours and tones for more flexibility in where you can wear your suit.
 Greys and navy blues are the most popular and versatile.
 Choose tones that will flatter your skin tone.

 The first and foremost greatest advantage of making a bespoke suit is the comfort it provides its owner.
 There are definitely tailors who may have butchered a suit or two to contradict this belief but a bespoke suit holds the highest level of comfort compared to that of any other formal wear.
 The process by which the suit is designed is the main reason the garment is so highly regarded in form, fit and comfort.
 There are multiple phases of construction in which at each step of the way a fitting takes place to ensure no details are left out in creating the perfect fit.